michalkasparek/gusta/README.md

 python gusta
 ```

-If you want to add your own templates, add them to the `config.user.json` file.
+If you want to add your own templates, add them to the `template` section in the `config.user.json` file.
+Each template has three parts: the system prompt, the first part of the actual prompt and then the second part of the actual prompt.
+The user's input is automatically inserted between the first and the second part of the actual prompt.
 Get inspiration from the sample templates included in the file.

 ## Contributing